segmentio/segment-docs/src/legal/privacy.md

 * change your information, including profile information; and
 * restrict your ability to edit, restrict, modify or delete information.

-Please contact your organization or refer to your administrator’s organizational policies for more information.
+Please contact your organization or refer to your administrator's organizational policies for more information.

 <a id="Changes-to-This-Privacy-Policy"></a>